automateps/AutomatePS/Docs/Remove-AMWindowConditionControl.md

 # Remove-AMWindowConditionControl

 ## SYNOPSIS
-Removes a control from an AutoMate Enterprise window condition.
+Removes a control from an Automate window condition.

 ## SYNTAX